JSichtig/osu-LiveDisplay/README.md

 (Old screenshot)

 ### Step 2: Change your settings
-osu!LiveDisplay offers quite a few settings (admittedly not a lot yet) for customization.
+osu!LiveDisplay offers quite a few settings (admittedly not a lot yet) for customization
-* Hidden in menu - this options allows you to completely hide the display while you're not playing a song.
+* Hidden in menu - this options allows you to completely hide the display while you're not playing a song
-* Scrollspeed - how fast the text scrolls if the title or artist is too long for complete visibility.
+* Scrollspeed - how fast the text scrolls if the title or artist is too long for complete visibility
 * Scrolldelay - the delay in seconds after and before the text scrolls.
 * Snap to GUI - wether or not the display snaps to the GUI
 * Borderless - wether or not the display-window is borderless
+* Switch - interval between stats and title display in seconds

 ### (Step 3: Test the display)
 By selecting one of the beatmaps displayed in the itemlist, you can preview how it's gonna look without having osu! actively running.